 c.
-Spacecraft-induced Special Regions are to be evaluated, consistent with these limits and features, on a case-by-case basis.
+Spacecraft-induced special regions are to be evaluated, consistent with these limits and features, on a case-by-case basis.

-d.
-In the absence of specific information, no Special Regions are currently identified on the basis of possible Martian life forms.
-If and when information becomes available on this subject, Special Regions shall be further defined on that basis.
+5.3.2.4 In the absence of specific information, no Special Regions are currently identified on the basis of possible martian life forms.
+If and when information becomes available on this subject, Special Regions shall be further defined on that basis (Kminek et al., 2008)

-5.3.3 PP Category V. The Earth return portion of a Mars Sample Return mission is classified as "Restricted Earth return," with all outbound portions required to meet associated requirements.
-Guidelines for sample return missions are as follows:

-5.3.3.1 Samples returned from Mars by spacecraft shall be contained and treated as though potentially hazardous until demonstrated otherwise.
+5.3.3 Category V. The Earth return portion of a Mars Sample Return mission is classified as "Restricted Earth return."
+Guidelines for sample return missions are as follows: 5.3.3.1 Samples returned from Mars by spacecraft shall be contained and treated as though potentially hazardous until demonstrated otherwise.

-5.3.3.2 Unless specifically exempted, the outbound leg of the mission shall meet PP Category IVb requirements.
+5.3.3.2 Unless specifically exempted, the outbound leg of the mission shall meet Category IVb requirements.
 This provision is intended to avoid "false positive" indications in a life-detection and hazard-determination protocol, or in the search for life in the sample after it is returned.

-a.
 A "false positive" could prevent distribution of the sample from containment and could lead to unnecessary increased rigor in the requirements for all later Mars missions.